nga-pham/nannycare/spec-design-nanny-website.md

 ## 5. Result page

 After signing in, the system will redirect to result page to choose the options:
+* First, user can see a simple search: To refine the search, user can fill in keywords (same as in landing page) in the simpler form and click button "search".
 * First, user can see a breadcrumbs: current page’s location within a navigational hierarchy.
 * Then, a filter on the left.
 The filter includes:
   - Experience (years): range to choose minimum experience